airsidemobile/JOSESwift/README.md

 let jwk = try!
 RSAPublicKey(publicKey: publicKey)
 ```

-You can then obtain the JSON for this JWK like this:
+You can then obtain the JSON for this JWK:

 ``` swift
 jwk.jsonString()! // {"kty": "RSA", "n": "MHZ4Li4uS2d3", "e": "QVFBQg"}
 ```

-`RSAPublicKey` also implements `Encodable`, so you can also use Swift’s [`JSONEncoder`](https://developer.apple.com/documentation/foundation/jsonencoder) to encode it.
+`RSAPublicKey` also implements `Encodable`, so you can use Swift’s [`JSONEncoder`](https://developer.apple.com/documentation/foundation/jsonencoder) to encode it.

 Alternatively, you can also simply use DER encoded data in PKCS#1 format to initialize a JWK: